fvdveen/fvdveen/README.md

 ### Hi there 👋
+### I'm Friso van der Veen

+I'm a Computer Science student from the Netherlands, currently studying at TU Delft.

 <!--
 **fvdveen/fvdveen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.